CentreForDigitalHumanities/I-analyzer/documentation/Django-project-settings.md

 ### `NLTK_DATA_PATH`

-A directory where corpora downloaded from [NLTK](https://nltk.readthedocs.io/en/latest/) can be stored.
+Some functionality on I-analyzer will download the stopwords corpus from [NLTK](https://nltk.readthedocs.io/en/latest/).
+This setting controls the directory where data downloaded from NLTK can be stored.

 ### `CSV_FILES_PATH`